kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 -->
 * Allow users to update some fields of `volumeClaimTemplates` of a `StatefulSet`, specifically:
   * increasing the requested storage size (`spec.volumeClaimTemplates.spec.resources.requests.storage`)
-  * modifying Volume AttributesClass used by the claim(`spec.volumeClaimTemplates.spec.volumeAttributesClassName`)
+  * modifying Volume AttributesClass used by the claim( `spec.volumeClaimTemplates.spec.volumeAttributesClassName`)
-  * modifying VolumeClaim template's labels(`spec.volumeClaimTemplates.metadata.labels`)
+  * modifying VolumeClaim template's labels (`spec.volumeClaimTemplates.metadata.labels`)
-  * modifying VolumeClaim template's annotations(`spec.volumeClaimTemplates.metadata.annotations`)
+  * modifying VolumeClaim template's annotations (`spec.volumeClaimTemplates.metadata.annotations`)
-* Automatically patch the existing PersistentVolumeClaim objects, without interrupting the running Pods.
 * Add `.spec.volumeClaimUpdatePolicy` allowing users to decide how the volume claim will be updated: in-place or on PVC deletion.